-FSF1D, credit value 1.0 Prerequisite: Minimum of 600 hours of elementary Core French instruction, or equivalent.
-This course provides opportunities for students to communicate and interact in French with increasing independence, with a focus on familiar topics related to their daily lives.
-Students will continue to develop language knowledge and skills by using language-learning strategies introduced in the elementary Core French program, and will apply creative and critical thinking skills in various ways.
+This course allows students to develop and consolidate fundamental knowledge and skills in reading, writing and oral and visual communication.
+Throughout the course, the student improves media literacy and critical literacy skills, while developing and practicing transferable skills, including digital literacy.
+The student makes connections between their lived experiences and society and expands their understanding of the importance of language and literacy across the curriculum.
 They will also enhance their understanding and appreciation of diverse French-speaking communities, and will develop the skills necessary to become life-long language learners.
 Students may apply and begin researching exchange possibilities in this year, with the actual exchanges taking place in Grade 10.
 This course is comprised of a Main Lesson and Skills Lessons.